 To have annual targets but more frequent payouts, an additional aspect must be added to the worksheets.
 For a quarterly payout system, the annual targets and bonus potentials must be divided by four and the quarterly actual results compared to these quarterly targets on a YTD basis.
 For each succeeding quarter, an additional quarter’s worth of potential and actual results is added so that at end of the second quarter the YTD results are compared to the YTD targets.
 The resulting bonus at the end of the second quarter is the combined second quarter bonus for all categories LESS the payout for all categories that was awarded for the first quarter.
 And so on.

 Some might worry that a bonus could be paid out for overachievement early in the year but later YTD underperformance might ultimately indicate that, at year’s end, more was paid than was earned.
 This is possible, but to offset the risk of this happening, a holdback of 10% or 20% can be imposed on the interim quarters and paid out in full at year end.

 As was emphasized in the previous article, this will all be a waste of time if the means (and the will) to gather the necessary data in a timely fashion and to communicate it to the affected individuals does not exist.
 Some serious effort is required to create a workable system and to track results throughout the year.

-On the other hand, if the program is structured properly, the reporting is timely and accurate, and the rewards are distributed on schedule, the impact will be amazing.
+On the other hand, if the bonus system is structured properly, the reporting is timely and accurate, and the rewards are distributed on schedule, the impact will be amazing.